HubSpot/prettier-plugin-hubl/TYPE_DOCS.md

 This plugin makes two passes when formatting a HubL document.
 The first pass utilizes Prettier's built in HTML formatter which has it's own specific formatting rules.
 Two notables rules are:

 - Self closing tags will contain a `/`: `<img src="" />`
-- Whitespace-sensitive tags will break the tag itself onto multiple lines:
+- HTML tags may be broken up in order to preserve whitespace:

 ```
 <a class="blog-post__tag-link" href="{{ url }}" rel="tag"